AP® Physics 1 Study Plan & Tips

 • Two short answer questions

 A great AP Physics 1 study tip is to manage your time effectively.
-Time is a valuable resource, so make the most of it!
+Time is a valuable resource, so use it wisely!
 This includes your time spent in class.
-By being mentally engaged while in class, you will greatly increase your learning effectiveness regardless of the teaching style you prefer.
+Paying attention and being engaged while in class will increase your learning.
 Use critical thinking to understand the material being presented in class, ask for clarification when something doesn’t click for you, and participate in class conversations with your classmates and teachers.

 3. Create an organized set of high-yield virtual notes